 If you learn everything there is to know about a job but aspire to keep growing as a professional, why would you stay in your current work situation?
 You wouldn’t.

 That’s a hard lesson many employers have learned.
-Millennial workers, in particular, value continuous learning and are constantly looking to build new skills and tackle new challenges.
+Millennial and Gen Z workers, in particular, value continuous learning and are constantly looking to build new skills and tackle new challenges.
 Don’t let talented people stagnate at your firm if you want them to stay.
-Build a corporate culture that emphasizes ongoing professional development for those who seek it.
+Build a corporate culture that emphasizes ongoing professional development.

 3. Discuss career paths

 Another tough lesson is discovering valued employees left the firm simply because they didn’t see an opportunity to advance in their career.
 Keep in mind that “up” might actually mean “different” — and not a supervisory role.
 For example, an employee might want more responsibility, like handling bigger projects or accounts, or to work in a different department.

 4. Help colleagues establish bonds

 Managers can play an important role in helping their employees build camaraderie and promoting a welcoming corporate culture.
 From team-building exercises to staff outings to mentoring arrangements, there are many ways to help your staff feel more connected to each other as well as to the firm.
-Encouraging employees to share success stories of how they worked together to solve problems or accomplished other things for the business — and giving them open praise for their achievements — also helps your workers feel like they’re part of a winning team.
+Encouraging employees to share success stories of how they worked together to solve problems for the business — and giving them open praise for their achievements — also helps your workers feel empowered and part of a winning team.
 And it can also serve as a recruiting asset to continue to attract top talent when employees feel socially supported by their peers and leaders.

 It’s easy for employers to view corporate culture as a nebulous thing that is less important to an employee’s job satisfaction than salary, benefits and perks.
-But the takeaway here is the strong correlation between a company’s corporate environment and its ability to attract and retain talent.
+But the takeaway here is the strong correlation between a company’s environment and its ability to attract and retain talent.
 And while corporate culture can be challenging for a business to define and shape, doing little or nothing to make your company a place where people want to work all but assures your failure to secure the talent you need.